joelouthan/Theologicus/src/genesis/genesis05.md

 Who is the only one?

->Matthew 11:28-30 (CSB) 28 “Come to me, all of you who are weary and burdened, and I will give you rest.
-29 Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.
-30 For my yoke is easy and my burden is light.”
+>Matthew 11:28-30 (CSB)“Come to me, all of you who are weary and burdened, and I will give you rest.Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.For my yoke is easy and my burden is light.”

 ## Our Response

 ### We are to put our faith in the one gives us rest by living and dying for us

->Romans 5:6-11 (CSB) For while we were still helpless, at the right time, Christ died for the ungodly.
-7 For rarely will someone die for a just person—though for a good person perhaps someone might even dare to die.
-8 But God proves his own love for us in that while we were still sinners, Christ died for us.
-9 How much more then, since we have now been justified by his blood, will we be saved through him from wrath.
-10 For if, while we were enemies, we were reconciled to God through the death of his Son, then how much more, having been reconciled, will we be saved by his life.
-11 And not only that, but we also boast in God through our Lord Jesus Christ, through whom we have now received this reconciliation.
+>Romans 5:6-11 (CSB) For while we were still helpless, at the right time, Christ died for the ungodly.For rarely will someone die for a just person—though for a good person perhaps someone might even dare to die.But God proves his own love for us in that while we were still sinners, Christ died for us.How much more then, since we have now been justified by his blood, will we be saved through him from wrath.For if, while we were enemies, we were reconciled to God through the death of his Son, then how much more, having been reconciled, will we be saved by his life.And not only that, but we also boast in God through our Lord Jesus Christ, through whom we have now received this reconciliation.

 Christ is the only one who has proven his love for us.